Terminology

 - Qubit initialization: Setting the qubits to their initial states should be easy.

-- Long decoherence time: The decoherence time of the qubit should be several orders of magnitude longer than initialization time, gate processing time, and measurement time.
+- Long decoherence time: The decoherence time of qubits should be several orders of magnitude longer than initialization time, gate processing time, and measurement time.

-- Qubit individual measurement: Requirement necessary for quantum error correction.
+- Qubit individual measurement: This requirement is necessary for quantum error correction.

 Emulation

-A combination of classical software and hardware used to run or execute a quantum evolution.
+Emulation is a combination of classical software and hardware used to run or execute a quantum evolution.
 For instance, it can consist of classically solving the Shrödinger equation.
-The classical software and hardware use bits as basic units of information and classical logic gates as fundamental operations.
-Further details on the difference between quantum emulation and quantum simulation can be found at [2]
+The classical software and hardware use bits as basic information units and classical logic gates as fundamental operations.
+Further details on the difference between quantum emulation and simulation can be found at [2].

 Figure of Merit